-As of March 31, 2022, CH Energy Group and Central Hudson were in compliance with all covenants under their long-term debt instruments.
+As of June 30, 2022, CH Energy Group and Central Hudson were in compliance with all covenants under their long-term debt instruments.
 Most of these instruments are redeemable at the discretion of CH Energy Group and Central Hudson, at any time, at the greater of par or a specified price as defined in the respective long-term debt agreements, together with accrued and unpaid interest.

 On January 27, 2022, Central Hudson issued \$50 million of Series W, 5-year Senior Notes with an interest rate of 2.37% per annum and a maturity date of January 27, 2027 and \$60 million of Series X, 7-year Senior Notes with an interest rate of 2.59% per annum and a maturity date of January 27, 2029.
-Central Hudson expects to use the proceeds from the sale of the Senior Notes general corporate purposes, including the repayment of maturing debt.
-See Note 18 - "Subsequent Events" for additional details.
+Central Hudson used the proceeds from the sale of the Senior Notes for general corporate purposes, including the repayment of \$23.4 million of maturing debt on April 1, 2022.